stellar/stellar-protocol/ecosystem/sep-direct-payment.md

 * `description`: description of field to show to user.
 * `choices`: list of possible values for the field.
+* `optional`: true if this field is not required to be provided

 ### Send